When Your Power is Off:

 It depends upon the cause of the outage.
 Remember to check and make sure your power is not out because of an electrical problem inside your home, such as a tripped breaker.
 If your neighbor has electricity and you do not, more than likely, they receive their electricity from a different power line or substation.

-Empire maintains a list of members who have medical equipment that requires electricity.
-Members with special medical receive priority in the restoration of their electric service whenever it is reasonably possible to do so.
+Empire maintains a list of members who have medical equipment that require electricity.
+The list is updated annually and requires a doctor's prescription.
+Members with special medical needs receive priority in the restoration of their electric service whenever it is reasonably possible to do so.

 It is important to remember that extensive damage to our electric system could take numerous hours, or even several days, to completely repair.
 Members who must have electricity should be prepared with an emergency backup plan.
 The plan could include arrangements to move to an alternative location, use of a portable generator and/or installation of a battery backup on important electrical devices.